-You want to be a famous songwriter.
+You want to write and perform original music.
 That’s great to hear, go for your dreams!

 But, you’ve got one problem, and it’s a big problem.

-You don’t know how to write a song, let alone where to start when writing a song.
+You have a great voice, and a huge imagination, but… you don’t know how to write a song, let alone where to start when writing a song.

 Don’t worry, I’ve got you covered.